jhu-ep-coursera/random-countries-info/README.md

 ## Any gotchas?

 Take a close look at the `Gemfile`.
 For example, you need to specify `gem 'pg', '~> 0.20'` since for whatever reason the typical `gem 'pg'` (the latest) is not compatible with Rails, at least not version 4.2.8.
+(See the [following](https://stackoverflow.com/a/48265234/908842) for more info)